The Dazzling Miss Davison

-The Dazzling Miss Davison is a lost 1917 silent film drama directed by Frank Powell and starring Marjorie Rambeau based on the 1910 book of the same name by Florence Warden.
+The Dazzling Miss Davison is a lost 1917 American silent drama film directed by Frank Powell and starring Marjorie Rambeau based on the 1910 book of the same name by Florence Warden.
 Powell produced the feature and released it through the Mutual Film Company.

 Cast

 Plot

 When Gerard Buckland sees a dishonest-looking fellow hand a diamond necklace to a beautiful young woman in a crowd, he is shocked by what he witnesses.
 Later when visiting the home of his friend, Arthur Jennings, he is astonished to see the young woman there.
 Miss Davison, unaware that she has been observed earlier, tells Gerald that she has a gift for picking pockets, but only as a party trick.
 Gerard doesn't know what to believe, but determines to find out the truth.
 When Gerald follows her to the country home of the Van Santens, an American family who like to gamble, he discovers more than he bargained for.